I am a clinician-scientist in the

 In 1997, after six years of work, I completed the MD/PhD program at McGill University in Montreal, Quebec, Canada.
 My Ph.D. thesis, "Human Origins of DNA Replication: identification, analysis and application," was completed at the McGill Cancer Centre, under the supervision of Gerald B. Price in the Division of Experimental Medicine.
 While at McGill, I also studied and published articles on the ethics of germline genetic manipulations and euthanasia.
 My residency training began in Victoria, the capital of British Columbia, with a rotating internship year, where I spent many nights on call at the Victoria General and Royal Jubilee hospitals -- sometimes even running the cardiac arrest team!

 During my residency in the Pathology program at UBC, I was able to undertake extra research training in London (laser capture microdissection in the laboratory of Dr. Nick Lemoine), Stanford (microarrays, with Matt van de Rijn and Rob West) and Seattle (immunohistochemistry, with Allen Gown of PhenoPath laboratories).
 In late 2001, David Huntsman, Blake Gilks and I founded the Genetic Pathology Evaluation Centre and we have remained close collaborators ever since.
 In 2002, I passed my exam and obtained a fellowship in Anatomic Pathology from the Royal College of Physicians and Surgeons of Canada, and I obtained subspecialty training in soft tissue pathology at the Cleveland Clinic in Ohio and in bone pathology at the Royal Orthopaedic Hospital in Birmingham, England.
 I started my full time faculty position at UBC in January 2003, and was promoted to tenured Associate Professor in 2007 and to full Professor in July 2012.

 Citations and abbreviated abstracts from my work in all these fields are available in my publications list.

 I have an active interest in peace and environmental issues; in fact, that's how Karen & I met!

-Here are links to some organizations I support: Physicians for Global Survival, Medecins Sans Frontieres, and Autism Speaks.
+Here are links to some organizations I support: Physicians for Global Survival, Medecins Sans Frontieres, and the Canucks Autism Network.

 Escaping to nature was always easy, growing up in Vancouver, a city with many great places to go hiking.